Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides use cases: elliptical fields, tracks, or design.
-Points to list_bundles for related calculators.
-Lacks explicit comparison to shape-specific siblings but is sufficient for common scenarios.
+Provides usage context ('elliptical fields, tracks, or design') and directs to list_bundles for related math calculators.
+Lacks explicit when-not-to-use or alternatives, but sufficient for a straightforward calculation tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.